After a wild 2020 where the year seemed to have thrown everything at us – from fires to floods, and fevers – 2021 is over half way through!

 1. Property Market Crash

-The reality is Australia’s property market moves in cycles, from peak to trough and Australia’s largest market Sydney has seen over 80% growth over the past few years (and much more over the past 20 years).
+Boom or bust, the reality is Australia’s property market moves in cycles, from peak to trough and Australia’s largest market Sydney has seen over 80% growth over the past few years (and much more over the past 20 years).

 While we have seen values in Sydney come off by 5.6% from their peak in July 2017 this is nothing new.